SecUSo/privacy-friendly-passwordgenerator/README.md

 ## Privacy Friendly Password Generator

-TODO
+Privacy Friendly Password Generator is an Android application that generates passwords based on pre-chosen parameters.
-This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.
+This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt. <br />

+Users can save the following parameters: domain, username (optional), character set (uppercase, lowercase, special, numbers), length and iteration.
+The iteration is used to create different passwords if an update with the same parameters is intended.  <br />

+### Password Generation

+The password generation is based on the algorithm PBKDF2 and can be executed with three different hash algorithms (SHA256, SHA384, SHA512). <br />
+Domain, username, master password, device ID (optional) and iternation is concatenated to a string which serves as a seed for the hashing algorithm. <br />

+The passwords as well as the master password is never stored in the device.
+The master password has to be entered by the user and password is always created on the fly out of the parameters.

 ## Motivation